NicholasLe04/Clarify/README.md

 # Clarify

-Command Line application to help make your Python code better!
+Command Line application to help make your Python code better by adding comments and docstrings!
 Powered by Google's PaLM.
 (Currently Mac/Linux only)

 ## Setup
 ### Clone the repository